bitterjug/devjournal/devjournal.markdown

 There seem to be two dependencies: the

- - player object.
+#### player object.
  - The default exaile one is: `player.PLAYER`
-   - The preview one is: `PREVIEW_PLUGIN.player` IF the preview plugin is activated. and
+ - The preview one is: `previewdevice.PREVIEW_PLUGIN.player` IF the preview plugin is activated.  and

-- progress bar within the gui
+#### progress bar within the gui
 - the default exaile one is `exaile.gui.main.progress_bar` which is a `SeekProgressBar` object.
-  - the preview device plugin creates one of these :
+- the preview device plugin creates one of these and, as of my recent change, stores it in `previewdevice.PREVIEW_PLUGIN.progress_bar`

 ### 23:51